linq2js/tenx/readme.md

 #### What is the store ?

-The store is an object which holds all the application data.
+The store is an object which holds all the app data.
-This holds the state of our application and this can be used everywhere in our project.
+This holds the state of our app and this can be used everywhere in our project.

 Unlikely redux, you can define many stores in your app, but we use only single store for todolist app

 #### Actions

 Actions are pure functions.
-You can only mutate application state inside the actions.
+You can only mutate app state inside the actions.
-So action is where you put all application logics.
+So action is where you put all app logics.

 An action takes **two** parameters.
 The first parameter is store context.
 It contains many named state mutators and provides some util functions for advanced usages.